Estimated reading time: 4 minutes

 HOW SOON CAN I HAVE MY NEW TATTOO REMOVED?

-It’s a Monday morning at Disappear Ink Tattoo Removal Clinic and the phone rings.
+It’s a typical Monday morning at Disappear Ink Tattoo Removal Clinic and the phone rings.

-WE answer the call and a simple question is asked – “I got this tattoo yesterday.
-I hate it and i must have it removed now”
+We answer the call and a frantic caller asks a simple question – “I got this tattoo yesterday.
+I hate it and I need it removed NOW”